omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 - **Kinesis data streams**: collect log events in real time
 - **Kinesis data firehose**: reliably load data into datalakes

+## SQS

+- Queue for processing information or decoupling stacks
+- defaults with **short polling** so only samples a subset of servers to find messages
+- **long polling** will query all servers for messages until timeout expires

 ## Misc

 - **AWS Macie:** ML powered security service that helps prevent data loss in S3